 Milton stands alone when compared to virtually any municipality around us (whether councillors are part-time or full-time) that provides councillors with $0 budget for training and communicating with constituents.
 THAT, and not number of councillors, is the real problem.

 Not giving councillors any budget for education gives corporate staff incredible power as councillors must take what they are told on face value in absence of the ability to get properly educated.
 When public and staff are at odds, something that happens from time to time, councillors in Milton only have same staff as source of information that they oversee.
-That is neither democratic nor smart.
+That is neither very democratic nor particularly smart.

 In past 6 years in the Council not a single councillor has ever complained that they were not able to meet or talk to every constituent who wanted to meet or talk to them.
 However, on many occasions councillors mentioned that they had to vote relying on staff recommendation and explanation in a domain that they otherwise did not understand well.

 This shortchanges residents.
-It is utterly stupid to elect people to represent you but provide them with no discretionary budget for continuing education or to communicating with constituents.
+It is utterly stupid to elect people to represent you but provide them with no discretionary budget for continuing education or communicating with constituents.

 I represent the largest ward in Milton by population.
 Doubling e-mails and phone calls I receive will not have much of an influence in my ability to provide service to my constituents, since the challenge I face isn’t number of phone calls and e-mails.

 Proponents of 13 council members are aware of this and argue that we should be able to increase councillors by 4 (9 to 13) and still add more budget for staff and expenses.
 Unfortunately in real-life money doesn’t grow on trees.
-The reason why have not been able to solve this problem in so many years is because at budget time constituents prefer hard services (library, park, arena, bus, roads) over concepts (democratic representation).
+The reason why we have not been able to solve this problem in so many years is because at budget time constituents prefer hard services (library, park, arena, bus, roads) over concepts (democratic representation).

 The reason I supported 9 councillors over 13 is because it gives us the opportunity to finally fix this issue.
 We can add an education and communications budget, similar to every other municipality around us, and still save a ton of money for taxpayers.
 That will give a much better representation for constituents, rather than simply adding four more seat warmer with no training or support.